 Like bodies, bundles also have 'types'.
 Bundles belong to the agent that is used to keep the promises in the bundle.
 So cf-agent has bundles declared as

 '''

 bundle agent my_name

 {

 }

 The cf-serverd program has bundles declared as:

 bundle server my_name

 {

 }

+and so on.

 '''